Internships

 -Completion of at least 2 full years of a 4-year university program, majoring in natural resources, conservation biology, ecology, wildlife management, or a similar field.

--Ability to communicate effectively.
+-English fluency and ability to verbally communicate effectively.

 -Ability to work independently and as part of a team.